Aempyre/lake-missoula/README.md

 Note:  If you are doing Docker on Windows:
   Straight Docker needs Hyper-V hence Windows 10 (will directly on Windows) If still on Windows 7 or 8 you need to install Docker-Toolbox
-    (Docker will run inside Virtual Box instead directly on Windows)
+    (so Docker will run inside Virtual Box instead of directly on Windows)

   https://docs.docker.com/toolbox/